wp-plugins/fourteen-colors/readme.txt

 == Frequently Asked Questions ==
-= I Tried Using Thirteen Colors with a theme other than Twenty Fourteen and ... = Don't.
+= I Tried Using Fourteen Colors with a theme other than Twenty Fourteen and ... = Don't.

 = Child Themes =